Temperament Analysis by the Arno Profile System

 Drs.
 Richard and Phyllis Arno are the founders of the National Christian Counselors Association.
-In 1983, they conducting research and developing a scripturally based therapeutic procedure that would produce effective, positive, and more immediate results with those needing guidance/counsel.
+In 1983, they conducted research and developed a scripturally-based therapeutic procedure that would produce effective, positive, and more immediate results with those needing guidance/counsel.

 During this time of research, the Arnos worked with more than 5,000 individuals.
 These were persons who sought counseling for depression, inter/intra-personal conflict, marriage and family dysfunction, and anxiety.